 13.3.5 The Cigarettes and Tobacco sub-group of the Consumer Price Index

-The longest-running indicator available of the actual price of cigarettes for sale in Australian shops is provided by the component of the Tobacco and Alcohol Sub-Index of the Consumer Price Index (CPI) that covers tobacco products, the Cigarettes and Tobacco sub-group.
-The CPI and its sub-indexes are constructed each quarter by the Australian Bureau of Statistics using in-shop surveys monitoring a range of goods that might be purchased by a typical Australian household.
-16 Cigarettes and tobacco sub-index reflects change in the real-world price of tobacco products over time.
-Figure 13.3.6 plots the average index figure for the Cigarettes and Tobacco Sub-group of the Tobacco and Alcohol Sub-index of the CPI against the overall index for each year since the tobacco index was first published in 1973.
+The longest-running publicly available indicator of the documented price of cigarettes for sale in Australian shops is provided by the component of the Tobacco and Alcohol Sub-Index of the Consumer Price Index (CPI) that covers tobacco products, the Cigarettes and Tobacco sub-group.
+The CPI and its sub-indexes are constructed each quarter by the Australian Bureau of Statistics using in-shop surveys monitoring a range of goods that might be purchased by a typical Australian household.18 Cigarettes and tobacco sub-index reflects change in the real-world price of tobacco products over time.
+Figure 13.3.8 plots the average index figure for the Cigarettes and Tobacco Sub-group of the Tobacco and Alcohol Sub-index of the CPI against the overall index for each year since the tobacco index was first published in 1973.

 References